 ePermitting is a database system with online user access.
 It is one system that manages permitting and compliance, as well as fees, inspections, and Federal reporting.
 It allows authorized users to submit applications and other required documentation electronically, from any device, and also provides direct access to records.

 Because the move from DHEC’s previous database is complex, not all programs will move to ePermitting at the same time.
 As programs move forward with the shift, they will communicate with their users about training, how to access the system, and what they have to look forward to with the new system.
+Agency staff are currently working to implement the Private Wells, Surface Water Withdrawal, and Navigable Waters/Water Quality Certification programs along with complaints into ePermitting.

 Here is a list of some of the system’s core functionalities: